YuanGongND/uavm/README.md

 We recommend to start with `one_click_recipe.sh` that loads our pretrained features, do all preprocessing, and train the UAVM model first.
 It should report a SOTA accuracy on VGGSound.

 ### Option 2.
 Step-by-Step Recipe to Do Everything from Scratch
 Alternatively, you can also start from scratch.
 We provide everything you would need to do so.
-Note: You can skip step 0-4 and directly go to step 5 if you don't want to download the dataset by your self and train your own feature extractor.
+Note: You can skip step 0-4 and directly go to step 5 if you don't want to download the dataset by yourself and train your own feature extractor.

 0. Download the [VGGSound dataset](https://www.robots.ox.ac.uk/~vgg/data/vggsound/), create json datafiles to include the wav path, see samples at [[**here**]](https://www.dropbox.com/sh/pvvs3vd6mx3sbah/AADOroMNU_Sb2r67_CzBKw1Aa?dl=1), generate sample weight file using `./datafile/gen_weight_file`.
 1. Train an audio feature extractor with the VGGSound audio data using `run_feat_extractor.sh`, which will call `src/run_feat.py`, which will call `src/traintest_feat.py`.
 (You can skip this step by using our pretrained feature extractor from [[**this link**]](https://www.dropbox.com/s/aduqm8m4gpjaygh/vgg_audio_feat.pth?dl=1)).